Ioxom/boxbot/index.md

 # Our projects

-Our current project is BoxBot, a discord bot oriented around storing things in your personal box.
+Our current project is IoxBox, a discord bot oriented around storing things in your personal box.
 You will be able to store sentences, numbers eventually (and hopefully files).
 One day I imagine it being the best bot on discord with more than just storing things in boxes.

-### BoxBot objectives
+### IoxBox objectives

 - 24/7 activity
 - Storing things in boxes